antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 high level APIs which we love.
 However, such expressivity comes with many problems in terms of performance, type safety and so on.

-SPy attempts to fix those problems by constraining the dyanimicity into well defined places, without hurting performance.
+SPy attempts to fix those problems by constraining the dynamicity into well defined places, without hurting performance.

 The next posts of this series will explain in bigger detail how the language works, and